nycolasgh/nycolasgh/README.md

 - 👋 Hi, I’m @nycolasgh
-- 👀 I’m interested in AI, Automation, Business Inteligence and Data Science.
+- 👀 I’m interested in AI, Automation, Business Inteligence, Data Science and Web Design.
-- 🌱 I’m currently learning Python and JS
+- 🌱 I’m currently learning Django.
 - 💞️ I’m looking to collaborate on automation projects, Python repositories and open source projects.
-- 📫 Send me an E-mail >>>> nycolas@solucleansc.com.br
+- 📫 Send me an e-mail >>>> nycolas@solucleansc.com.br

 <!---
 nycolasgh/nycolasgh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.